 All visitors must arrive through the main entrance of PV School.
 You will be expected to announce your name and reason for your visit.
 All visitors will be expected to report directly to the front kiosk.
 If you are dropping something off for your child, you can leave it with the staff member at the kiosk.
-If you are entering the full school building, you must scan your license through the district fast-pass system.
+If you are entering the full school building, you must scan your license through the district system.
 At that time you will be given a visitor pass which must be worn at all times during your visit.
 When your visit is complete, you must return to the kiosk where you will be scanned out of the system.
 Parents are encouraged not to drop off student work or student lunches during normal school hours.
-Proper conduct is expected by all who visit PV School.